SergeyUshatov/qatesttask/README.md

 6. select a birth date (Jan 1 1955) by selecting values from **birthday dropdowns**
 7. choose new user's gender (male) by clicking on a **gender value**
 8. click on **Sign Up** button
+9. enter confirmation code that is sent to specified email
+10. click on **Continue**

+Expected:
+1. New user is registered
+2. User is on the main FB page

 # A/T Populate FB register
 here src/test/java/ui_tests/RegistrationTests.java